Our Approach

 Office Staff

-Victor has worked for MRRA for over 18 years and, as it's Director for the past 15 years.
-He runs the Office and is Focused on Marketing Recyclables for MRRA Members.
-Including getting prices from markets, setting up transportation, tracking weights, Billing end users, and making payments to towns.
+Victor has worked for MRRA since 1997 and became its director in 2001.
+He runs the office and is focused on Marketing Recyclables for MRRA Members which includes getting prices from markets, setting up transportation, tracking weights, billing end users, and making payments to towns.

 Board of Directors